Almenon/hotdogdetector/readme.md

 This repository contains a python script that runs a multimodal, state-of-the-art AI model for detecting hotdogs.
 It can run on multiple operating systems and even on old hardware.
+It has a simple codebase that's easy to tweak.

 # But WHY?